Education Section: Part 8

 Sometimes people view the move away from home to a new group of people as a way to reinvent themselves.
 If they have been unhappy with aspects of their home or school life this might seem like an opportunity for a clean slate, to do things differently, embrace a new way of life.

 This can either be positive or negative.
-If we are seeking to change ourselves and become a different person we may lose our sense of who we are.
+If we are seeking to change ourselves and become a different person, we may lose our sense of who we are.
 A strong sense of self and being ourselves is vital to our wellbeing and happiness.
-If you are of this mindset and moving away from home with the idea in that back of your mind that you can now make changes to improve your life, then make sure that you make changes that suit you, that allow you to become more of who you are.
+If you are making changes then make sure that you make changes that suit you, that allow you to become more of who you are.
 Allow yourself time to consider your options and try things that genuinely appeal to you – not because you want to appear a certain way or fit in with a particular group.

 Be kind to yourself

 Make a decision to lessen the importance of body image in your life.
-Acknowledge that you are not going to change from being really unhappy with your appearance to happy with it overnight but make a conscious effort to shift your focus from appearance to personal qualities when judging yourself and others.
-You will find useful tips on how to do this here
+Acknowledge that you are not going to change from being really unhappy with your appearance to happy with it overnight but make a conscious effort to shift your focus from appearance to personal qualities when thinking about yourself and others.
+You will find useful tips on how to do this here:

 For student union & university staff